plancksecurity/planck-proxy/README.md

 #### work_dir

-It's the folder where the `planckproxy` command will output the results.
+It's the folder where the `planckproxy` command will use to store the databaes and working files.
 By default this directory is set to the `work` folder in the current working directory.
 Working directory, will be populated with a structure like this:

 ```
 ├── <Recipient address>
 │   ├── <Sender address>
 │   │   ├── <Date/Time>
-│   │   │   ├── debug.html
+│   │   │   ├── planckproxy.html
-│   │   │   ├── debug.log
+│   │   │   ├── planckproxy.log
-│   │   │   ├── in.{decrypt|encrypt}.original.eml
+│   │   │   ├── in.decrypt.original.eml
-│   │   │   ├── in.{decrypt|encrypt}.parsed.eml
+│   │   │   ├── in.decrypt.parsed.eml
-│   │   │   └── in.{decrypt|encrypt}.processed.eml
+│   │   │   └── in.decrypt.processed.eml
 │   │   ├── <Another Date/Time>
 │   │   │   ├── [...]
 │   ├── <Another Sender address>